GKM theory and Hamiltonian non-K\"ahler actions in dimension $6$: Tolman, Woodward, and Eschenburg

 In \cite{1812.09689v1}, we constructed a symplectic structure and an Hamiltonian $T^2$-action on Eschenburg's twisted flag manifold.
 This manifold can be defined as $M=\SU(3)//T$, where the torus $T=T^2$ acts as

 for $s,t\in S^1$.
 The symplectic form on $M$ is such that the action of $T'=T^2$ induced by

 is Hamiltonian.
 One observes that this action extends in a similar way as Woodward's example: with respect to an appropriately chosen symplectic form the extension of the $T'$-action by left multiplication to $\U(2)\cong {\mathrm{S}}(\U(1)\times \U(2))$ is a multiplicity-free Hamiltonian action, see \cite[Section 3.1]{1812.09689v1}.
-In \cite{1812.09689v1}, we showed that, up to rescaling of the edges, the x-ray of the action is given by where the $p_i$ are the fixed points (see Section \ref{sec:cohomofEF} below).
+In \cite{1812.09689v1}, we showed that, up to rescaling of the edges, the x-ray of the action is given by where the $p_i$ are the fixed points.
 Note that this picture is uniquely determined by the weights, i.e., the slopes of the edges, and the lengths of the two edges $p_1p_6$ and $p_6p_3$.
 In \cite{1812.09689v1} we constructed a two-parameter family of appropriate symplectic forms, which realize variations of these two lengths.
 But note that we did not determine the precise range of occuring ratios between these lengths.
 We will not need this information for what follows.

-We remark that as Tolman's argument for the non-existence of an invariant K\"ahler structure only involves the momentum image, it applies to this example as well.

-\begin{lem} The $T'$-action on $\SU(3)//T$ satisfies all assumptions of Theorem \ref{thm:gkm6dim}. \end{lem} \begin{proof} The shape of the x-ray described above implies that the action satisfies the GKM conditions.
+\begin{lem} The $T'$-action on $\SU(3)//T$ satisfies all assumptions of Theorem \ref{thm:gkm6dim}. \end{lem} \begin{proof} Because $\SU(3)$ is simply-connected and $T$ connected, the biquotient $\SU(3)//T$ is simply-connected.
+The shape of the x-ray described above implies that the action satisfies the GKM conditions.
 The integer cohomology of $\SU(3)//T$ was computed by Eschenburg in \cite{MR1160094}; in particular it vanishes in odd degrees.

 To show that the isotropy groups of this action satisfy the assumptions needed in order for the Chang-Skjelbred lemma to hold true, we only have to observe that the weights of the action, as computed in \cite{1812.09689v1}, are primitive elements in $\ZZ^2\subset \RR^2\cong (\mft^2)^*$, and apply \cite[Lemma 6.1]{MR3456711}.
 Alternatively, one can compute the isotropy groups directly. \end{proof}